iterative/dvc.org/content/blog/2022-06-14-DVC-VS-Code-extension.md

 ## Reproducibility

 Click _Apply to workspace_ to reproduce any past experiment.
-DVC will restore all artifacts for that experiment, and you can run it again or use it as a base for a new experiment.
+DVC will restore all artifacts for that experiment, and you can rerun it or use it as a base for a new experiment.

 <video controlslist="nodownload" preload="metadata" autoplay muted loop